0xDjole/dotfiles/README.md

 	vim ~/.zlogin
 	```

 - To configure alacritty take alacritty.yml file from repo and put it in <code>~/.config/alacritty/</code>

 - Bright up/down didn't work for me so take bright file from repo and put it in <code>/bin/bash</code>.
-	Then simply:
+After:
 	```
 	chmod a+x /bin/bright
 	```